Intelligence without compromise

 The difference

-File inspection vs. private memory
+Document inspection vs. private memory

 Upload a document.
 Ask a question.
 Watch the model inspect what is in front of it right now.